Hackthebox Routerspace Writeup

 Accept-Encoding: gzip, deflate

-Checking the file is exist
+Checking the file is exist there or not and It is.

-Now let's get the ssh
+Now let’s get the ssh connection

 ┌───[us-free-1]─[10.10.14.28]─[root@parrot]─[~/.ssh]